 My art can be found here in Asheville and Atlanta in exhibitions and galleries, works in progress in my studio as well as in private and public collection here and internationally.
 I welcome commissions.
 I also love to illustrate books, stories, and myth.
 Characters and scenes from these often influence my landscapes.
 The beginnings and endings of seasons, days, years, and lives also emerge in my work.

 I have taught Art and creative process for 20 years.
 I have worked with all ages and in various capacities.
 As a community artist, in educational institutions teaching concept development, drawing and from my own studio.
 Presently I offer seasonal workshops in Eco Contemplative Art entitled Encounters with Beauty.
-I am working with SOLA, The school of living Arts here in Asheville, a school for kindergarten through high school where I work with middle school, as well as high school students in their internship programme.
-I also teach private one to one classes in painting and creative development.
+I am working with high school students in their internship programme and a studio mentorship as well as adults, in person and online.

 Summer of 2019 I made my first return to Ireland as the Golden Thread tours.
 I brought folks home to Ireland to the lands I grew in, sharing the beauty, joy, and mystery of those places.
 These were, more often, quieter places off the beaten track of the tourist trail imbued with an authenticity that offer an encounter with an ancient and magical Ireland.